gentslava/hyper-new-tab/README.md

 # hyper-new-tab
-Add a button `+` to easily open a new tab in your hyper terminal.
+Add a button `+` to easily open a new tab in your Hyper terminal.

 * Compatible with any theme
 * Simple installation